Adolf Reinach: Life and work

 Adolf Reinach was born into a prominent Jewish family in Mainz, Germany, on 23 December 1883.

-Adolf Reinach studied at the Ostergymnasium in Mainz (where he became at first interested in Plato) and later entered the University of Munich in 1901 where he studied mainly psychology and philosophy under Theodor Lipps.
-In the circle of Lipps' students he came in contact with Moritz Geiger, Otto Selz, Aloys Fischer and above all Johannes Daubert.
-From onward 1903/4 he was increasingly busy with the works of Edmund Husserl, especially his Logische Untersuchungen (Logical Investigations).
+Adolf Reinach studied at the Ostergymnasium in Mainz and later entered the University of Munich in 1901, where he studied mainly psychology and philosophy under Theodor Lipps.
+In the circle of Lipps' students, he came in contact with Moritz Geiger, Otto Selz, Aloys Fischer and above all Johannes Daubert.
+From 1903–04 onwards, he was increasingly busy with the works of Edmund Husserl, especially his Logische Untersuchungen (Logical Investigations).

 In 1904, Reinach obtained his doctorate in philosophy under Lipps with his work Über den Ursachenbegriff im geltenden Strafrecht (On the concept of cause in penal law).
 In 1905, he still intended to continue his studies in Munich (where in the meanwhile he had also befriended Alexander Pfänder), to obtain a degree in law, but then decided to go to study with Husserl at the University of Göttingen.
-In that period more students of Lipps (captained by Daubert) had decided to abandon Munich and to head for Göttingen, inspired by Husserl's works (which is referred to as the Munich invasion of Göttingen).
+In that period, more students of Lipps (captained by Daubert) had decided to abandon Munich and to head for Göttingen, inspired by Husserl's works (which is referred to as the Munich invasion of Göttingen).

-Later in 1905 Reinach returned to Munich to complete his studies in law and then continued in 1906–07 at the University of Tübingen.
+Later in 1905, Reinach returned to Munich to complete his studies in law and then continued in 1906–07 at the University of Tübingen.
 He attended several lectures and seminars on penal law by the legal theorist Ernst Beling, by which he was quite impressed and to which he owes a great deal of inspiration of his later works.
 In the summer of 1907 he took the First State Examination in Law, but also went later to Göttingen to attend discussion circles with Husserl.